private final static int TEST = 1;

 The following topics are addressed here:

-The Facelets page and the managed bean, CoderBean
+The Facelets page and the managed bean, CoderBean, have an additional

 implementation to use.
 In addition, the managed bean has a producer